How to Form an LLC in Tennessee

 All Tennessee LLCs and foreign LLCs authorized to do business in the state must file an annual report with the Tennessee Secretary of State and pay a $50 filing fee per member (minimum of $300 and maximum of $3,000).
 Annual reports are due on or before the first day of the fourth month following the LLC's fiscal year closing.
 For example, if your LLC's fiscal year closes on June 30, your annual report is due by October 1.
 If your fiscal year is the calendar year, the report is due by April 1.
 Annual reports may be filed online at the Tennessee Secretary of State website or postal mail.

 To do business in Tennessee, all LLCs organized outside of the state must register with the Tennessee Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process.
 The agent may be a Tennessee resident or a business entity authorized to do business in Tennessee.

-To register, file an Application for Certificate of Authority.
-The application must be filed by postal mail.
+To register, file an Application for Certificate of Authority (Form ss-4233).
+The application may be filed online or by postal mail.
 The filing fee is $50 per LLC member.
 The minimum fee is $300, the maximum fee is $3,000.